mikegleasonjr/ansible-role-firewall/README.md

 Requirements
 ------------

+* Ansible 2.2.1.0
-`iptables` (installed by default on all official Debian and RedHat distributions)
+* `iptables` (installed by default on all official Debian and RedHat distributions)

 Installation
 ------------